Psychology

 Psychology students are trained to:

-- UC offers a balanced and comprehensive set of courses, excellent opportunities to undertake work in experimental psychology, and has nationally and internationally recognised postgraduate applied programmes in Applied Psychology, Child and Family Psychology, and Clinical Psychology (leading to professional registration as a psychologist).
+• UC offers a balanced and comprehensive set of courses, excellent opportunities to undertake work in experimental psychology, and has nationally and internationally recognised postgraduate applied programmes in Industrial and Organisational Psychology, Cognitive Behaviour Therapy, Child and Family Psychology, and Clinical Psychology (leading to professional registration as a psychologist).

-- UC has more than 25 specialist academic staff offering a diverse range of research and teaching options.
-With a large number of undergraduate and postgraduate students, we seek to foster close working relationships between staff and students.
-Students can become involved in research projects and may make significant contributions to the discipline.
+• UC has more than 25 specialist academic staff offering a diverse range of research and teaching options.
+You can become involved in research projects and may make significant contributions to the discipline.

 UC offers the following postgraduate programmes in Psychology and related areas: